ravening/Spring-Boot-Kubernetes/README.md

 # Spring Cloud Kubernetes

-Demo of deploying Spring Boot application on Kubernetes using Spring Cloud Kubernetes
+Demo of deploying a Spring Boot application on Kubernetes using Spring Cloud Kubernetes

 ## Building The Containers